readthedocs/website/content/posts/ai-crawlers-abuse.md

 ### 10 TB in June 2024 from another

-In June 2024, **someone used Facebook's content downloader to download 10 TB** of data, mostly htmlzip and PDF files.
+In June 2024, **someone used Facebook's content downloader to download 10 TB** of data, mostly Zipped HTML and PDF files.
 We tried to email Facebook about it with the [contact information listed in the bot's user agent](http://www.facebook.com/externalhit_uatext.php), but the email bounced.

 ![AI Crawler abuse, June 2024](/images/posts/bandwidth-june-2024.png)